Homeowner reviewing HELOC statements as prime rate changes affect interest costs

 HELOC vs. Home Equity Loan: Which Is Better When Prime Rate Changes?

-A home equity loan carries a fixed rate for the life of the loan — it does not move with the prime rate at all.
+A home equity loan carries a fixed rate for the life of the loan and does not move with the prime rate at all.
 A HELOC is variable by design.
 Neither product is universally superior; the right choice depends entirely on your rate outlook and how you plan to use the funds.

 Frequently Asked Questions